 Urban stormwater has been recognized as a substantial source of metals.
 Numerous researchers have documented that the most prevalent metals in urban stormwater (i.e., copper, lead, and zinc) are consistently associated with suspended solids.
 Because metals are typically associated with fine particles in stormwater runoff, they have the potential to accumulate in marine sediments where they may pose a toxicity risk.
 A majority of organic constituents in stormwater are also associated with particulates.
 Once the particles accumulate in the sediments in the harbor, the sediments themselves can become a source through re-suspension and are thus assigned load allocations.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers for the Marina del Rey Toxics TMDL.

 In addition to stormwater runoff, copper-based anti-fouling paints are recognized as substantial sources of dissolved copper in the water column and sediments.
-Site-specific modeling indicated that 100% of copper loading came from copper-based anti-fouling hull paint and hull cleaning activities.
+Site-specific modeling indicated that 100 percent of copper loading came from copper-based anti-fouling hull paint and hull cleaning activities.
 Direct deposition of airborne particles to the water surface may be a minor source responsible for contributing metals and organic pollutants to the Marina del Rey Harbor.

-WLA Translation
+Waste Load Allocation Translation

-The Marina del Rey Toxics TMDL assigns a mass-based waste load allocation (WLA) per construction area in grams per day per acre (g/day/ac) or milligrams per day per acre (mg/day/ac) for chlordane, copper, total DDTs, Dichlorodiphenyldichloroethylene (p,p’-DDE), lead, total PCBs, and zinc for discharges into the Marina del Rey Harbor.
-The mass-based WLAs are shown in Table 66 and Table 67 below.
+The Marina del Rey Toxics TMDL assigns a mass-based waste load allocation per construction area in grams per day per acre (g/day/ac) or milligrams per day per acre (mg/day/ac) for chlordane, copper, total DDTs, Dichlorodiphenyldichloroethylene (p,p’-DDE), lead, total PCBs, and zinc for discharges into the Marina del Rey Harbor.
+The mass-based waste load allocations are shown in Table 66 and Table 67 below.

-Table 66 – Marina del Rey Toxics Metals WLAs
+Table 66 – Marina del Rey Toxics Metals Waste Load Allocations